mlabbe/go-template-cli/README.md

  - The first template name passed in or globbed is the default, unless overridden by `--name`
  - Add new `from_file` template function that inserts the contents of a file in the template
  - Add new `--trusted` flag that limits template functions that can cause harm (see security limitations)
+ - In the case of an error while rendering, output files are no longer partially overwritten

 As these changes are use-case driven, the fork is considered permanent.